Zixu2305/AAI1001_Group_Assignment/Team_14_Poster/Team_14_Poster.typ

 #horizontalrule

-+ #strong[Clear Correlation Between GDP and HDI] : The scatter plot successfully reveals a strong positive relationship between a country’s GDP per capita and its Human Development Index (HDI).
-This validates the use of GDP as a proxy for national well-being in initial explorations.
++ #strong[Clear Correlation Between GDP and HDI] : The scatter plot successfully reveals a strong positive relationship between a country’s GDP per capita and HDI.

-+ #strong[Interactive and Engaging with Tooltips] : Users can hover over each bubble to reveal country-specific information.
-This interactivity enhances user engagement and facilitates exploration of the data without overwhelming the visual with text.
++ #strong[Interactive and Engaging with Tooltips] : Users can hover over each bubble to reveal country-specific information, enhancing explorations

-+ #strong[Use of Globally Recognized Indicators] : Both GDP per capita and HDI are well-established, widely understood indicators.
-This makes the visualization accessible to both general audiences and experts.
++ #strong[Use of Globally Recognized Indicators] : Both GDP per capita and HDI are well recognized to both general audiences and experts.

-+ #strong[Temporal Slider Enables Yearly Comparisons] : The time slider allows users to explore how the relationship evolves over time (1990–2023), supporting temporal analysis and helping spot historical trends or anomalies.
++ #strong[Temporal Slider Enables Yearly Comparisons] : The time slider allows users to explore how the relationship evolves over time.

-+ #strong[Colour-Coded by Region for Broad Comparison] : Countries are grouped by continent using distinct colours, which aids users in performing regional comparisons and spotting geographical clusters or outliers.
++ #strong[Colour-Coded by Region for Broad Comparison] : Colour coding helps compare regions and spot patterns

-+ #strong[Bubble Size Reflects Population] : The use of proportional bubble sizing adds an extra layer of information, emphasizing the relative population size of each country and showing how populous nations (e.g., India, China) contribute to global trends.
++ #strong[Bubble Size Reflects Population] : The use of proportional bubble sizing adds depth and highlights the influence of large countries

-+ #strong[Log Scale Compresses Wide GDP Range] : A logarithmic scale on the x-axis handles the vast differences in GDP per capita values effectively, allowing low-income and high-income countries to be shown on the same scale without excessive crowding.
++ #strong[Log Scale Compresses Wide GDP Range] : A logarithmic scale on the x-axis displays wide GPD ranges clearly

 == #emph[Weaknesses]
 <weaknesses>

 #horizontalrule

-+ #strong[Axis Labels lack clarity, not enough intuitive context];: The x- and y-axis labels lack intuitive explanations.
-There is no quick contextual guide for non-technical viewers to interpret what a high or low HDI or GDP implies.
++ #strong[Axis Labels lack clarity, not enough intuitive context];: The x- and y-axis labels lack intuitive explanations, may confuse non-technical users

 + #strong[Overlapping points in dense regions];: In low-GDP regions, many data points overlap, making it difficult to distinguish individual countries and reducing readability.

-+ #strong[No trendlines/regression analysis];: Although a general upward pattern is visible, the lack of a fitted line limits the user’s ability to assess the strength and consistency of the correlation quantitatively.
++ #strong[No trendlines/regression analysis];: The lack of a fitted line limits the user’s ability to assess the strength and consistency of the correlation quantitatively.

-+ #strong[No filters by region, income group or custom years];: Users cannot filter the dataset by custom groupings such as "Low Income Countries" or "East Asia".
-This limits focused exploration and comparative analysis.
++ #strong[No filters options];: Users cannot filter the dataset by region, income group or custom years

 + #strong[Low contrast thus not colour-blind friendly];: Some region colours are low in contrast and may not be distinguishable by colour-blind users.
-The visual fails to meet universal design or accessibility guidelines.

-+ #strong[Bubbles sizing overshadow smaller countries];: Large countries like India and China dominate the chart visually due to their population size, which can unintentionally de-emphasize trends in smaller nations.
++ #strong[Bubbles sizing overshadow smaller countries];: Big population bubbles overshadown smaller countries, making it hard to see their data points

 + #strong[Population sizing methodology unclear];: It is unclear whether population sizes are static or dynamic over time as the bubble is not showing distinct changes.